Why Your Baby Needs Yogurt in Their Diet (and What to Give Them!)

 The Stonyfield Yobaby pouch with a baby girl in the background eating one of them.

 I also love that Stonyfield Yobaby yogurt is a quick, easy-to-find, quality, and convenient food for babies.
-Their conveniently packaged yogurt cups and pouches are easy to serve as there is no prep work involved.
+Their conveniently packaged yogurt cups and pouches are easy to serve, as there is no prep work involved.
 It’s also perfect for six-month-old babies and older because its creamy texture is palatable and soothing on their teething gums.
-And as your baby gets older, they’ll love learning how to feed themselves their yogurt on a spoon but until then, practicing with a pouch is perfect!
+As your baby gets older, they’ll love learning how to feed themselves their yogurt on a spoon, but until then, practicing with a pouch is perfect!

 Mom holding her baby girl as her daughter eats a Stonyfield yogurt pouch.

 We all want the best for our babies, and when it comes to food introduction, yogurt is a perfect first food to add to their diets.
-There are so many benefits, and it tastes great too!
+It has so many benefits, and it tastes great, too!

 *For babies 6 months – 2 years among refrigerated yogurts